 On the island, it’s also possible to check Ancient Thera, a Dorian settlement located on top of the Mesa Vouno Mountain, in the central portion of the island.
 This ancient town is developed on a terraced territory and features antique buildings such as the Sanctuary of Artemis and the impressive Agora.

-Staying in the area of Akrotiri, instead of choosing the overcrowded and more expensive Oia, is a great idea to explore the lesser-known areas of Santorini, including Akrotiri.
+Staying in the Akrotiri area instead of choosing the overcrowded and more expensive Oia is a great idea to explore the lesser-known areas of Santorini, including Akrotiri.
 One of the best places to stay in the area is Kokkinos Villas, with direct views of the famous Santorini caldera and the volcano.

 To visit Ancient Thera, the location of Kamari is a great place to book accommodation.
 Check The Eco-friendly Boathouse Hotel is located right on the beach of Kamari and boasts an outdoor pool that kids really love!